danielscholl/iac-terraform/modules/app-service/README.md

 The following attributes are exported:

-- `app_service_uri`: The URL of the app service created
+- `uri`: The URL of the app service created
-- `app_service_ids`: The resource ids of the app service created
+- `ids`: The resource ids of the app service created
-- `app_service_identity_tenant_id`: The Tenant ID for the Service Principal associated with the Managed Service Identity of this App Service
+- `identity_tenant_id`: The Tenant ID for the Service Principal associated with the Managed Service Identity of this App Service
-- `app_service_identity_object_ids`: The Principal IDs for the Service Principal associated with the Managed Service Identity for all App Services
+- `identity_object_ids`: The Principal IDs for the Service Principal associated with the Managed Service Identity for all App Services

 ## Argument Reference